bryantrobbins/baseball/README.md

 # Baseball Workbench
+Baseball Workbench is an upcoming Web-based tool for Sabermetrics research.

+The software for Baseball Workbench will be open-source, and will integrate with freely available data sources.

-An upcoming web-based tool for sabermetrics.
-The tool will have a cooler name and URL at some point.
+The hosted tool will have associated infrastructure costs, but we may look to offset these with sponsors, ads, or fees at some point.

-The idea is to have an open-source tool that can leverage free data sources from across the Web, and make them available via a "nice" interfaces, such as a JavaScript UI and a web-hosted API.
+## Release Date
+The "Alpha" version of Baseball Workbench will be released by MLB Opening Day 2017 (April 2).

-## Get updates
+## Get development updates

 If you're a Github user, "Watch" this project to get updates.